-"It's very expensive, much of the time you put something off rather than take them to the doctor because of the cost.
+"It's expensive so you put something off rather than take them to the doctor because of the cost.
 You shouldn't feel like that, you should be able to take your child to the doctors."

-"We have a really good health service in Jersey".
+"We have a really good health service in Jersey"